fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## What you’ll do

-* Provoke a robust public debate in chosen political areas by creating content (writing, video, web) and new realities (such as sign-on letters, events, rallies, protests, alliances, etc.) that support your position.
+* Provoke a robust public debate in chosen political area by creating content (writing, video, web) and new realities (such as sign-on letters, events, rallies, protests, alliances, etc.) that support your position.
+* You have experience working on issue-based advocacy campaigns.
 * Look for cases where the public wants a certain policy, but where corruption or political inertia is holding it back.
 * Identify the forces and alliances that, if mobilized, could break through the corruption/inertia and achieve a political win.
 * Mobilize those forces and alliances, again and again, honing your skill over time.